 Annette Cousins is a Senior Program Manager at The Community Foundation, where she works with nonprofits to strengthen their organizational and governance practices to better serve the Greater Richmond community.
 She is Board President at the Neighborhood Resource Center of Greater Fulton and a previous Chair of the Board for Girl Scouts of the Commonwealth of Virginia.

-Karl A. Doss is the Director of Access to Legal Services at the Virginia State Bar and oversees the Bar’s pro bono, legal aid and indigent defense initiatives.
-His professional experience includes positions as the Director of Training and Professional Development with the National Legal Aid & Defender Association in Washington, DC, the Director of Training and Attorney Certification with the Virginia Indigent Defense Commission, the Director of the Department of Judicial Programs with the Office of the Executive Secretary of the Supreme Court of Virginia, and as a Deputy Public Defender in the Office of the Norfolk Public Defender.
+Karl is the Deputy Director of the Legal Services Corporation of Virginia and previously served as Director of Access to Legal Services at the Virginia State Bar for four years.
+His professional experience also includes positions as the Director of Training and Professional Development with the National Legal Aid & Defender Association in Washington, DC, the Director of Training and Attorney Certification with the Virginia Indigent Defense Commission, the Director of the Department of Judicial Programs with the Office of the Executive Secretary of the Supreme Court of Virginia, and as a Deputy Public Defender in the Office of the Norfolk Public Defender.
 Karl serves as a member of the Virginia Access to Justice Commission and is co-chair of the Commission’s Pro Bono Coordinating Consortium.

 Chris Gatewood is a partner at Threshold Counsel, PC, working with corporate, intellectual property, startup, and high-growth legal matters, for solo founders and for large multi-nationals.
 Chris is also a founder of Name Warden, Resounding.co, Legull, and the 804ork cookbook series.